 Wherever we look, it is the infinite that appears to us.
 The largest dunes in the world shine red along the Namib.
 The Fish River Canyon in the south has nothing to envy to its geological cousin in Colorado.
 The mysterious Damaraland, Kaokoland and the mythical Skeleton Coast contain not only rare ancient rock paintings but also the only desert elephants and the last black rhinos in the world.

 There is no better place to experience the wilderness than Canada and Alaska.
 Sparsely populated, amazing rivers, great fishing and wildlife that keeps one on their toes.

 I would be traveling with an old childhood school friend and his partner.
 The trip would begin in Whitehorse and we would travel the next 40 days to the Dalton Hwy before flying up into northern Alaska where isolation and harshness shaped every day.
 The idea was to immerse ourselves in the wild, to create a feeling different from a weekend trip.
 It took a lot of pre-planning because forgetting the puncture kit for ones sleeping mat or the lighter for the cooker could really make life hard.

-Exploring the Outer Hebrides islands have brought Swiss brothers, Jean-Luc and Sylvain Grossmann to the ragged northwest coast of Scotland on the very edge of Europe.
+Exploring the Outer Hebrides islands have brought PlanetVisible photographer Jean-Luc Grossmann and his brother to the ragged northwest coast of Scotland on the very edge of Europe.
 Here, islanders take deep pride in both their maritime heritage and gaelic ancestry, warning paddlers to heed the Rummlin Kirn, the rumbling noise of a strong tidal race through a narrow rocky channel.